-The following policy and procedures describe the legislative grant program under which NATA, through its Governmental Affairs Committee (GAC), provides funds to state AT associations.
-Grants are available on a fiscal year basis (July 1 – June 30).
-The program is based on the concept of a state/national share; states are expected to support their own efforts to the greatest extent possible and by involving as many members as possible.
+The following policy and procedures describe the legislative grant program under which NATA, through its Governmental Affairs Committee (GAC), provides funds to assist state AT associations.
+The program is based on the concept of a state/national partnership; states are expected to support their own efforts to the greatest extent possible and by involving as many members as possible.
 Consideration and eligibility for grant funding will include, but not be limited to, items such as:

 - Communication and involvement with the NATA GAC Representative;